Abhijith53/akhil_KMEA/README.md

 # akhil_KMEA
-a basic calculator code with python
+A basic calculator code with python.
+This can be used in windows.